Persuasion (2007 film): Costumes

 The costume designer for Persuasion was Andrea Galer.
-Galer made Anne's outfits simple and basic because she does not join in Bath society.
-The designer explained "I wanted her to look in tune with nature.
+Galer made Anne's outfits simple and basic because she does not join Bath society.
+The designer explained, "I wanted her to look in tune with nature.
 Because we were shooting in winter, I could go for faded autumnal colours for her.
-She gets Wentworth back just by her stillness and I wanted to reflect that in her wardrobe."
-Galer designed a jacket for Hawkins to wear as Anne using a 19th-century shawl, which she mounted and patched together with a cross stitch.
-She used hand loom fabric from India and the Sri Lanakan crafted Beeralu lace to decorate some of the garments.
+She gets Wentworth back just by her stillness, and I wanted to reflect that in her wardrobe."
+Galer designed a jacket for Hawkins to wear as Anne, using a 19th-century shawl, which she mounted and patched together with a cross stitch.
+She used hand loom fabric from India and the Sri Lankan crafted Beeralu lace to decorate some of the garments.
 In 2008, costumes from Persuasion went on display at the Jane Austen Centre in Bath.
 The exhibition included creations worn by Anne, Lady Russell and the Musgrove sisters.
 Four years later, many of the costumes from Persuasion and Miss Austen Regrets were sold in an online auction organised by the Jane Austen Centre.
-Galer admitted that while it was difficult to part with them, it was time to move on and she hoped they had been bought because of their association with the Austen films.
-Galer commented "It was difficult to do but I did it.
+Galer admitted that while it was difficult to part with them, it was time to move on, and she hoped they had been bought because of their association with the Austen films.
+Galer commented, "It was difficult to do, but I did it.
 I suppose the one outfit that did sell that I would've been happy if it hadn't was the Harris tweed jacket and dress worn by Sally Hawkins when she played Anne Elliot in Persuasion."